Buffalo Mesothelioma Lawyer

 DuPont then began manufacturing cellophane, followed by Tedlar, a weather-resistant vinyl chloride film, and Corian.

-As with most industrial plants prior to strict regulations enforced by the Environmental Protection Agency (EPA), the DuPont Yerkes Plant relied on asbestos in machinery, equipment, building materials, and products.
+As with most industrial plants before strict regulations enforced by the Environmental Protection Agency (EPA), the DuPont Yerkes Plant relied on asbestos in machinery, equipment, building materials, and products.

 Numerous former workers at the Dupont Yerkes Plant developed life-threatening illnesses after prolonged exposure to asbestos fibers while at work.